nikianand05/homework3ds4200/README.md

 # ds4200homework3
 creating a website: https://nikianand05.github.io/homework3ds4200/

+Submission Information:
+In this Repo:
+--> In Main
+My wesbite has three pages:
+- index.html
+- resources.html
+- about.html
+- about.txt to read about styling and customisation but you can also read that below
+- and then style.css

+FOR PART 2:
+- Homework3 D3 part.html                   (where you can see the graphs) I end up creating this cause I didn't see the templete.html
+- templete.js

 **Styling and Customizations**

 For my website, I used a soft green and off-white color palette that matches the theme of my existing website Purrtective Paws.
 It gives it a calm, natural look.
 I customized the headings, paragraphs, and buttons using CSS so everything feels consistent and easy to read.